-Use of Proceeds Xiao-I estimates that it will receive net proceeds of approximately US\$33.79 million from this offering (or US\$39.20 million if the underwriters exercise their option to purchase additional ADSs in full), after deducting the underwriting discounts, commissions and estimated offering expenses payable by Xiao-I and based upon the initial public offering price of US\$6.8 per ADS.
+Use of Proceeds Xiao-I estimates that it will receive net proceeds of approximately US\$41.13 million from this offering (or US\$47.65 million if the underwriters exercise their option to purchase additional ADSs in full), after deducting the underwriting discounts, commissions and estimated offering expenses payable by Xiao-I and assuming an initial public offering price of US\$7.8 per ADS, being the mid-point of the front cover of this prospectus.

-Xiao-I intends to use the proceeds from this offering for research and development purpose, marketing and promotion of its brand and products, working capital and general corporate purposes.
+Xiao-I intends to use the proceeds from this offering for research and development purpose, marketing and promotion of its brand and products, working capital and general corporate estimated range of the initial public offering price shown on the purposes.
 See "Use of Proceeds" for more information.

-Lock-up Xiao-I, its directors and officers and about 95% of its existing shareholders have agreed with the underwriters (representing over 83% of outstanding shares in aggregate), subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, Ordinary Shares or similar securities for a period of 180 days after the consummation of this offering.
+Xiao-I, its directors and officers and about 95% of its existing shareholders have agreed with the underwriters (representing over 83% of outstanding shares in aggregate), subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, Ordinary Shares or similar securities for a period of 180 days after the consummation of this offering.
 See "Underwriting" and "Ordinary Shares and ADSs Eligible for other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in the ADSs.